 A. Diplomas will be mailed approximately 6-8 weeks after the semester ends.
 If you don't receive your diploma in the mail, please check with your local post office to inquire about attempted delivery.

 A. Full commencement privileges include: name printed in commencement bulletin and review of graduation requirements to ensure timely posting of degree and credentials to your academic transcript.
 Full privileges will be awarded to individuals who submit their graduation application by the priority deadline date.

-Q. What are the requirements for graduation with honors and/or high honors?
+Q. What are the requirements for graduation with President's and Dean's List?